mozilla-services/antenna/docs/architecture.rst

 Purpose
 =======

-Antenna handles incoming breakpad crash reports and saves them to AWS S3.
+Antenna handles incoming breakpad crash reports, parses them, saves the raw crash data to AWS S3, and publishes the crash report id to AWS SQS for processing.

 Requirements